Sarit Kraus

 Sarit Kraus (שרית קראוס; born 1960) is a professor of computer science at the Bar-Ilan University in Israel.
-She was named the 2020-2021 ACM Athena Lecturer recognising her contributions to artificial intelligence, notably to multiagent systems, human-agent interaction, autonomous agents and nonmonotonic reasoning, in addition to exemplary service and leadership in these fields.
+She was named the 2020-2021 ACM Athena Lecturer in recognition of her contributions to artificial intelligence, notably to multiagent systems, human-agent interaction, autonomous agents and non-monotonic reasoning, as well as her leadership in these fields.

 Biography

 Sarit Kraus was born in Jerusalem, Israel.
 She completed her Ph.D. in Computer Science at Hebrew University in 1989 under the supervision of Prof. Daniel Lehmann.
 She is married to Prof. Yitzchak Kraus and has five children.

 Academic career

 Kraus has made highly influential contributions to numerous subfields, most notably to multiagent systems (including people and robots) and non-monotonic reasoning.
 One of her important contributions is to strategic negotiation.
-Her work in this area is one of the first to integrate Game Theory with Artificial Intelligence.
+Her work in this area is one of the first to integrate game theory with artificial intelligence.
 Furthermore, she started new research on automated agents that negotiate with people, and established that these agents must be evaluated via experiments with humans.
 In particular, she has developed Diplomat, the first automated agent that negotiated proficiently with people.
 This was followed with other agents that interact well with people by integrating qualitative decision-making approach with machine learning tools, to face the challenge of people being bounded rational.
-Based on Kraus’s work, others have begun to develop automated agents that negotiate and interact with people.
+Based on Kraus's work, others have begun to develop automated agents that negotiate and interact with people.

-Consequently, Kraus’s work has become the gold standard for research in negotiation, both among automated agents and between agents and humans.
+Consequently, Kraus's work has become the gold standard for research in negotiation, both among automated agents and between agents and humans.
 This work has provoked the curiosity of other communities and was published in journals of political science, psychology and economics.

 Another influential contribution of Kraus is in introducing a dimension of individualism into the multi-agent field by developing protocols and strategies for cooperation among self-interested agents including the formation of coalitions.
 This view differed radically from the fully cooperative agents approach, commonly held then by the multi-agent community (then called Distributed Artificial Intelligence).
 Individualism is necessary for reliably constraining the behaviour in open environments, such as electronic marketplaces.

 Together with Barbara J. Grosz of Harvard, Kraus developed a reference theory for collaborative planning (a TeamWork model) called SharedPlans, which provides specification for the design of collaboration-capable agents and a framework for identifying and investigating fundamental questions about collaboration.
 It specifies the minimal conditions for a group of agents to have a joint goal, the group and individual decision making procedures that are required, the way the agents' mental states and plans can evolve over time and other various important relationships among the agents, e.g., teammates, subcontractors, etc. Given the extensiveness of SharedPlans and its rigorous specifications, it has been the basis for many other works and was widely adopted in other fields (e.g. robotics or human-machine interaction).